 I stayed in the group up until about 14.
 Around my 14th birthday, I’d had enough and packed my things and moved out to live with a close friend my age.

 I lived with my friend for almost 2 years before moving alone to the US.
-Looking back, I get goosebumps thinking of myself as a naive 14 year old girl, on my own for 2 years in a 3rd world country, without any adult guidance or supervision.
+Looking back, I get goosebumps thinking of myself as a naive 14-year-old girl, on my own for 2 years in a 3rd world country, without any adult guidance or supervision.

 I didn’t have much contact with the group or my parents for these 2 years.
 Leaving the group meant I was an “outsider”, and I was viewed with a mix of distrust and disdain.

-Since I wasn’t in school, I worked several jobs to pay for living expenses as well as to raise enough money for a one-way plane ticket back to the US.
+Since I wasn’t in school, I worked several part-time jobs to pay for living expenses as well as to raise enough money for a one-way plane ticket back to the US.

 Starting a new life after the cult